SOURAV-ROY/shadowizard/README.md

 ## Options ##

-Shadowizard supports 2 options, both ot which optional:
+Shadowizard supports 2 options, both of which are optional:

 * *shadow_type* - _hard | soft_ (Default to soft)
 * *padding* - _boolean_ (Default to false)